UN OCHA – Current Emergencies Current Corporate Emergencies Afghanistan No new updates identified.

 This Medical News feature describes how the Russian invasion has disrupted clinical trials in Ukraine as well as Russia.

-The myths and conspiracy theories on the COVID-19 vaccine cause people to be hesitant and maleficent towards the vaccine.
+COVID-19 vaccines: awareness, attitude and acceptance among undergraduate University students The myths and conspiracy theories on the COVID-19 vaccine cause people to be hesitant and maleficent towards the vaccine.

 Authors: Firew Asres and Belachew Umeta